Frequently Asked Questions about PFAS Contamination of Water

 If you are a private well owner, you should contact RIDOH's Private Well Program for expert guidance before you make any decisions about treatment.

-It is important to know the following information:
+It is important for everyone to know the following information:

 RIDOH also recommends taking the following steps to minimize PFAS exposures from other sources:

-• When possible, avoid purchasing products advertised as water-, grease-, and stain-resistant.
+• Avoid products such as stain-resistant carpet and waterproof clothing.
+When possible, avoid purchasing products advertised as water, grease, and stain-resistant.

 How can I get rid of PFAS in my water?

-Is it OK to use the water for making infant formula?
+Is it OK to use water that contains PFAS for making infant formula?

 If PFAS are detected, parents of formula-fed infants may consider using a formula that does not require adding water or finding an alternative source of water that has been tested for PFAS.
 People who are willing and able to breastfeed infants should continue to do so.

-It is important to know that while breastmilk can also expose infants and newborns to PFAS, the health benefits of breastfeeding for children are greater than the risks of health effects from possible PFAS exposure.
+It is important to know that while breastmilk can expose infants and newborns to PFAS, the health benefits of breastfeeding for children are greater than the risks from PFAS exposure.
 If you have any concerns about breastfeeding, you should talk to your healthcare provider.

-Is it OK to use the water for cooking?
+Is it OK to use water that contains PFAS for cooking?

 Is it OK to shower, bathe, or swim?

 Routine showering, bathing, and swimming are not a major source of exposure to PFAS.
-As a precaution, you may consider shorter showers or baths, especially for children who may swallow water while playing in the bath.
+If PFAS are detected, you may consider shorter showers or baths, especially for children who may swallow water while playing in the bath, as a precaution.

 Can I do laundry and wash my dishes?